dfinity/motoko/src/viper/README.md

 **Disclaimer** — this is an _early prototype_; in particular:
 1. This project comes with no guarantees whatsoever.
-2. The currently supported subset of Motoko is insufficient for most real-world applications
+2. The currently supported subset of Motoko is insufficient for most real-world applications.
-3. DFINITY currently has no plans to continue the development of Formal Motoko
+3. DFINITY currently has no plans to continue the development of Formal Motoko.

 Formal Motoko is a prototype code-level verifier for Motoko.
 The project started at the DFINITY Foundation as a way to demonstrate that Motoko (and the Internet Computer in general) are well-suited for developing formally verified Web3 software.